stratum-mining/stratum/roles/jd-client/README.md

    (`upstream_authority_pubkey`) and the SV2 Pool connection address (`upstream_address`) and port (`upstream_port`).
 1. The maximum and minimum SV2 versions (`max_supported_version` and `min_supported_version`)
-1. The Job Negotiator information which includes the Pool JN connection address (`jn_address`) and the Template Provider connection address to which to connect (`tp_address`).
+1. The Job Declarator information which includes the Pool JD connection address (`jd_address`) and the Template Provider connection address to which to connect (`tp_address`).

 ### Run
 1. Copy the `proxy-config-example.toml` into `conf/` directory.